Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 \subsection{Reference Model}

 In this section, we explain how the initial CCSN profile was chosen and from what time the FFC simulations are performed.
-Since it is known that the appearance of FFI is suppressed in spherically symmetric CCSN models, we pick up a snapshot from 2D CCSN simulations and angle-average it as the initial data for the 1D simulation.
-We first run a 1D relaxation simulation (without FFC), and when appreciable FFI appears behind the shock wave, FFC subgrid models are started.
-The details of the original 2D simulation are described in Sec. \ref{sec:initial2D}, and the results from 1D relaxation simulation is shown in Sec. \ref{sec:initial1D}.
+Since it is known that the appearance of FFI is suppressed in spherically symmetric CCSN models \footnote{{In the absence of convection, deleptonization is suppressed and $Y_e$ is kept higher.
+This situation makes the abundance of $\bar\nu_e$ to be smaller than $\nu_e$, and FFI is unlikely to appear in the post-shock region.}}, we pick up a snapshot from 2D CCSN simulations and angle-average it as the initial data for the 1D simulation.
+We first run a 1D relaxation simulation (without FFC), and when appreciable FFI appears behind the shock wave, FFC subgrid models are started. {This is referred to as the fiducial model, hereafter.} The details of the original 2D simulation are described in Sec. \ref{sec:initial2D}, and the results from 1D relaxation simulation is shown in Sec. \ref{sec:initial1D}.